 In late August 2011, all the Erindi wild dogs were together & the final release occurred.
 Due to the fact that there were 3 separate packs released together, huge fights broke out and 1 wild dog again lost its life.

 Slowly, the groups accepted each other and began working as a unit.
-A short few weeks after release late one night, the wild dogs encountered a clan of spotted hyena at the waterhole in front of Old Traders Camp Restaurant.
+A short few weeks after release late one night, the wild dogs encountered a clan of spotted hyena at the waterhole in front of Old Traders Lodge Restaurant.
 The interaction woke all the sleeping guests up who witnessed an incredible spectacle between the rival species.
 One wild dog was injured during the confrontation but the 11 strong members of the pack celebrated by harassing an elephant bull who had arrived at the dam for a quiet drink!

 Shortly after the incident, the pack began homing in on their natural hunting skills and they managed to make their first successful kill, an eland calf.